U.A.E.

 Restaurants

-• The Buddha Bar, Grovenor House Hotel, Dubai Marina.
-Awesome asian restaurant with one of the best chill out zones in the country. cool.gif (111 bytes)(last upd: June 2008)
+• The Buddha Bar, Grovesnor House Hotel, Dubai Marina.
+Very cool Asian restaurant with one of the best chill out zones in the country. cool.gif (111 bytes)(last upd: June 2008)

-• Buffet Restaurant, Grovesnor House Hotel.
+• Sloanes Restaurant, Grovesnor House Hotel.
 One of the best buffet spreads in Dubai - especially at breakfast.
-Very highly recommended.cool.gif (111 bytes)(last upd: Oct 2008)
+Very highly recommended.cool.gif (111 bytes)(last upd: Dec 2010)

 • Khan Murjan, Wafi Mall, Dubai.
 This is a mixed arabian restaurant, covering cuisines from Morrocco to Lebanon.
 Quality is very good but its main attraction is the outdoor courtyard seating which they manage to keep air conditioned so its pleasant to sit in all day and evening.
 Well worth the visit to Wafi mall! cool.gif (111 bytes)(last upd: Aug 2008)